ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 {: #request-response title="Example request and response flow.
 Valid requests receive a response while invalid requests are blocked by the transport layer." }

+## Credentials

-An important caveat to the client-server architecture is that many end-to-end encrypted communication services require the ability to provide *credentials* to their users.
-These credentials convey a binding between an end-user identity and potentially several encryption or signature public keys, and are meant to be verified with no or minimal network requests by the receiving users.
+While users are generally understood to interact directly with the transparency log, many end-to-end encrypted communication services require the ability to provide *credentials* to their users.
+Credentials convey a binding between an end-user identity and public keys or other information, and can be verified with minimal network access.

-In particular, credentials that can be verified with minimal network access are often required by applications providing anonymous communication.
-These applications provide end-to-end encryption with a protocol like the Messaging Layer Security protocol {{?RFC9420}} (with the encryption of handshake messages required), or Sealed Sender {{sealed-sender}}.
-When a user receives a message, these protocols have senders provide their own credential in an encrypted portion of the message.
-Encrypting the sender's credential prevents it from being visible to the service provider, while still assuring the recipient of the sender's identity.
-If recipient users were to authenticate the sender's public key directly with the service provider, they would leak to the service provider who they are communicating with.
+In particular, credentials that can be verified with minimal network access are often desired by applications that support anonymous communication.
+These applications provide end-to-end encryption with a protocol like the Messaging Layer Security Protocol {{?RFC9420}} (with the encryption of handshake messages required) or Sealed Sender {{sealed-sender}}.
+When a user sends a message, these protocols have the sender provide their own credential in an encrypted portion of the message.

+Encrypting the sender's credential allows the sender to submit messages over an anonymous channel by specifying only the recipient's identity.
+The service operator can deliver the message to the intended recipient, who can decrypt it and validate the credential inside to be assured of the sender's identity.
+Note that the recipient does not need access to an anonymous channel to preserve the sender's anonymity.

-Key Transparency credentials can be created by serializing one or more Search request-response pairs.
-These Search operations would correspond to the lookups a user needs to do to prove the relationship between their end-user identity and their cryptographic keys.
-Recipients can verify the request-response pairs themselves without contacting the Transparency Log.
+At a high level, KT credentials are created by serializing one or more Search request-response pairs.
+These Search operations correspond to the lookups the recipient would do to authenticate the relationship between the presented end-user identity and their public keys.
+Recipients can verify the request-response pairs themselves without contacting the transparency log.

-Any future monitoring that may be required can be provided to recipients proactively by the sender.
-However if this fails, the recipient can still perform the monitoring themselves (including over an anonymous channel if necessary).
+Any future monitoring that may be required should be provided to recipients proactively by the sender.
+However, if this fails, the recipient will need to perform the monitoring themselves over an anonymous channel.

 ~~~aasvg
 Transparency Log               Alice           Anonymous Group